Samples › Chief Technology Officer

 Here are some considerations for creating an ATS-friendly resume:

-• Use a reverse chronological format in most instances, since it’s the format most easily read by an ATS.
-The bonus here is that most hiring managers also prefer it.
+• Use a reverse chronological format in most instances since it’s the format most easily read by an ATS.
+The bonus here is that most hiring managers also prefer this format.

 • Don’t include information in the header or footer or your resume.
 An ATS can’t read these areas.